raulps819/etl-datalake-demo/README.md

 src/transform/   # PySpark ETL code
 ```

-## AWS deployment
+## Notes

-The pipeline is designed to run on AWS Glue/EMR with minimal changes.
-Upload raw data to S3, run the transform job, and load results into Redshift using COPY commands.
+SQL scripts use Redshift-specific syntax (DISTKEY, SORTKEY).
+The PySpark pipeline runs locally but the output is compatible with Redshift's COPY command.

 ## License